AmesCornish/GoodMake/README.md

 - The recipe has changed, or
 - if any known dependencies have changed

-When targets are considered changed
+When Targets Are Considered Changed
 ===================================

 A checksum is taken on dependency targets that are existing files.
 Targets that are missing, or are directories, or whose patterns started with "!", don't have checksums.
 A target is considered changed if: